octo-technology/VIO/docs/index.md

 `git clone git@github.com:octo-technology/VIO.git`

-Note: The VIO docker images will be soon available in a public registry, stay tunned.
-For now you can download the repository and build the image locally.
+Note: The VIO docker images are available [here](https://github.com/orgs/octo-technology/packages?repo_name=VIO)

 ## Run the stack

 To launch the stack you can use the [Makefile](https://github.com/octo-technology/VIO/blob/main/Makefile) on the root of the repository which define the different target based on the [docker-compose.yml](https://github.com/octo-technology/VIO/blob/main/docker-compose.yml):

 - run all edge services (orchestrator, model-serving, interface, db) with local hub monitoring (grafana): `make vio-edge-up`
+- stop and delete all running services: `make vio-edge-down`

+In case you want to run a specific module, each module has its own make command:

 - run the edge_orchestrator containerized: `make edge_orchestrator`
 - run the edge model serving containerized: `make edge_model_serving`
 - run the edge interface containerized: `make edge_interface`
-- stop and delete all running services: `make vio-edge-down`

-Each of the above target correspond to a command [docker-compose.yml](https://github.com/octo-technology/VIO/blob/main/docker-compose.yml).
+Indeed each of the above target correspond to a command [docker-compose.yml](https://github.com/octo-technology/VIO/blob/main/docker-compose.yml).
 For example, the target `supervisor` correspond to :

 ```shell
 $ docker-compose up -d --build edge_orchestrator